Pyrdacor/Ambermoon/Files/Imploding.md

 So we use the **explosion table** here which was mentioned in the beginning.
 This table is provided in the decompression CODE hunk. explosionTableBaseOffsets is the array of 16-bit base offsets and explosionTableExtraBits is the part with the 8-bit extra bit values.

-The algorithm to calculate the real match offset as similar to this of step 3.
+The algorithm to calculate the real match offset is similar to this of step 3.
 You take the base offset and add the value of `readBits(extraBits)`;

 But there is one specialty here.
 The extra bits value can have a special encoding where the most significant bit is set.
 For example you get the value 0x80 or 0x81 here.
-Such a value means that you will read a full byte first and then add n bits to the right where n is the value & 0x7f.
+Such a value means that you will read a full byte first and then add n bits to the right where n is the value without the upper bit set (= `value & 0x7f`).
 What this basically means is that bit amounts >= 8 are read in a way where the first 8 bits are read as a full byte from the input stream and then continue with the rest bits from the **bit buffer** as usual.
+The first 8 bits are the most siginificant ones.
+So if you for example have to read 9 bits in total you get `bbbbbbbbx` where b are the bits of the whole read byte and x is the additional 9th bit.

 *Side note: It took me quiet some time to reverse-engineer this undocumented specialty. :) But it is used in AM2_CPU.*